 money green(y)? [haha worst joke ever.
 I swear I’m actually funny in real life]

-While I was studying to become a Holistic Nutritionist, I took it upon myself to buy something new at the supermarket each week and try to cook with it.
+While I was studying nutrition, I took it upon myself to buy something new at the supermarket each week and try to cook with it.

 I can honestly say it’s been awhile since I’ve tried a new ingredient, so when I saw this salad recipe made from blended papaya seeds, I knew I had to give it a try.